PTSD in Military Veterans

 Suck on a strong mint or chew a piece of gum; bite into something tart or spicy; drink a glass of cold water, soda, or juice

 Many veterans with PTSD struggle with difficult emotions, including survivor’s guilt.
-If you’ve experienced combat, you’ve likely seen some horrible things.
-Many of you have seen people injured or killed, often your friends and comrades.
+You may have seen people injured or killed, often your friends and comrades.
 In the heat of the moment, you don’t have time to fully process these things as they happen.
-You’re preoccupied with the task of surviving and fulfilling your duties as a soldier.
 But later—often when you’ve returned home—these experiences come back to haunt you.
 You may ask yourself questions such as:

 - Why didn’t I get hurt?